 As an Applied Behavior Analysis Technician, your primary responsibility will be providing one-on-one teaching alongside our ABA program supervisors.
 You’ll get to help develop and carry out unique treatment plans for each child and work closely with them and their families.
 And that’s not all – we’ll also count on you to collect data from each session and provide training both to the children and their parents.

 If you have a passion for making a real impact in the lives of children, we would love to have you as a part of our team!
-So, join us today and become the ABA Technician you’ve always dreamed of being.
+So, join us today and become the autism support professional you’ve always dreamed of being.

 What Is a Behavioral Health Technician?